RocketChat/docs-old/guides/app-guides/data-loss-prevention-dlp-app.md

 {% hint style="info" %}
 Through DLP features, admins can create a list of regular expressions to be monitored in Rocket.Chat and it can be applied to any conversation.\
 Once a regular expression is detected, it appears blurred in the room where it was originally written.
 The original message then is forwarded to a predefined channel for auditing flow, where a moderator can approve or reject its content to be exhibited in the room.
 You can add as many moderators as you want.\
-It’s also possible to select the rooms to apply the DLP app.
-If you have channels in your Rocket.Chat where it’s more likely to happen a leak of sensitive information, such as the finance team channel, for example, you can set the tool to run just in this specific channel.
+ItÃÂ¢ÃÂÃÂs also possible to select the rooms to apply the DLP app.
+If you have channels in your Rocket.Chat where itÃÂ¢ÃÂÃÂs more likely to happen a leak of sensitive information, such as the finance team channel, for example, you can set the tool to run just in this specific channel.
 {% endhint %}

 7\.
 Mention the channel name in **Moderator Channel** to which you want the blacklisted messages to be forwarded to, as shown below: